-Selected from a best of similar ones, may convey this most-this all-important document; and we some idea of the public estimation in which this
+Selected from a best of similar ones, may convey

 Work is holden:-"Mr. Hill is evidently an original thinker.
-He perceive that the whole of the back numbers are in attacks, with ability and success, the existing sysprint, and can be obtained for one shilling; a work tem of English Grammar, and points out the at the price, containing so large an amount of really absurdities with which it is encumbered.
-Justly condemning the too frequent practice of making pupils commit portions of Grammar to memory as tasks, he maintains that the only proper way to the memory is through the understanding.
-It is but justice to him to say that, in a few pages, he gives a more clear and comprehensive view of the structure of the English language than can be Containing the Remedy for National Poverty and Impending National Ruin : or the only safe way of found in some very elaborate works."-Literary Repealing the Corn Laws, by enabling each Work-Gazette.
+He tasks, he maintains that the only proper way to the memory is through the understanding.

+It is but justice to him to say that, in a few pages, he gives a more clear and comprehensive view of the structure of the English language than can be

-Also, Price One Shilling, bound in Cloth, PROGRESSIVE EXERCISES.
-Selected from the best English Authors, and so arranged as to accord with the Progressive Lessons in the foregoing Work,
+Also, Price One Shilling, bound in Cloth, PROGRESSIVE EXERCISES, Selected from the best English Authors, and so arranged as to accord with the Progressive Lessons in the foregoing Work,

 BY WM.
 HILL.
-Also, Price Sixpence,
+Also, Price Sixpence, THE GRAMMATICAL TEXT BOOK, for the exhibited for the memory.